 Growing up is hard to do.
 To get through the teen years and remain unscathed by the world is almost impossible.

-Rebecca relays it this way: After asking me questions about pot, I told her that Pot was very, very dangerous and that many people are allergic to it.
+Rebecca relays it this way, after asking me questions about pot, I told her that pot was very dangerous and that many people are allergic to it.
 She said I looked at her very somberly explaining that some have even died on their first try.
 Rebecca says an alarm went off, and then she asked me how a person would know if they were allergic.
-She said, I just shook my head sadly as I answered ... one never knows until they take that first drag.
+She said, I just shook my head sadly as I answered, one never knows until they take that first drag.

 I studied Rebecca and concluded she was exhausted.
 I asked her in a very firm tone, "Rebecca have you been drinking?"
 Rebecca answered, "I swear to God mom, I have not been drinking!"
 Daniel countered her statement by saying, "Mom I know about these things, believe me, Rebecca is drunk!"
 I told Daniel that Rebecca would not lie to me and that I chose to believe her (Rebecca wasn't the only one prone to being naive.)
 In retrospect, she wasn't lying; She wasn't drinking, she was stoned!

 Rebecca's best friend was a year older than her.
 Tami was an all around good girl who had a lot of common sense.
-I know God brought Tami into Rebecca's life as a result of a specific prayer I had prayed before we moved right across the street from her.
+I believe God brought Tami into Rebecca's life as a result of a specific prayer.
+I prayed for a loyal friend for Rebecca.
+We moved right across the street from her.

 Tami and Rebecca became instant friends.
 If they weren't at our house, they were at Tami's.
 I was so thankful for this friendship and knew what a great influence Tami was to my dear vulnerable Rebecca.

-When the young man came to the door, that evening I was struck by his handsome appearance and playful dancing brown eyes.
+When the young man came to the door, that evening I was struck by his handsome appearance and playful brown eyes.
 He was very polite, smiled warmly at me and introduced himself.

 God Answered Prayer

 The two of them usually sat around and watched television or chatted with me.
 He liked to cook.
-Many a day he could be found in our kitchen whipping up something scrumptious for the family.
+Many a day he could be found in our kitchen whipping something scrumptious up for the family.

 Dillon stared at me with pensive eyes as I continued to explain the dinner that took place the previous year.
 I told him about the night I met his parents and the evident pride they had in their son.
-I explained how they had pointed him out to me and then I shared the prayer I sent up that night.
+I explained how they pointed him out to us and then I shared the prayer I sent up that night.

 The wheels were turning in Dillon's mind.
 Serious contemplation covered his face as he processed my words.
-I was reeling with emotions and gratitude to my God, who so targeted answered this Mother's prayer.
+I was reeling with emotions and gratitude to my God, who targeted and answered this Mother's prayer.

 After that night, Dillon continued to hang out with the family.
 We enjoyed his calm yet charismatic presence in our home.
 There came a day when Dillon and Rebecca's friendship turned into something more.
 Eventually, Dillon asked Rebecca to go on a date with him, and, to my delight, Rebeca said Yes!

-Dillon became Becca's confidant and the one whom she shared her heart.
-She trusted him with her secrets, questions and with all of her heart.
+Dillon became Becca's confidant and the one with whom she shared her heart.
+She trusted him with her secrets, questions and with all of her thoughts.
 He was trustworthy.
 His influence was invaluable to her growth.
 He held her accountable for decisions she made, especially at work.
 What more could a Mother hope?

 A Love Story

-Meanwhile, at home, as the hour approached Dillon casually said, hey I'm getting hungry, how about going out to dinner.
+Meanwhile, at home, as the hour approached Dillon casually said, "Hey I'm getting hungry, how about going out to dinner."
 My husband and I readily agreed as we 'discussed' where we should eat.

-As we walked into the restaurant Dillon suggested seating in the Banquet room.
-I kept my eyes on Rebecca as she first saw friends of theirs sitting at one of the tables.
-Rebecca pointed and said, David, look who's here.
-They went up to talk to their friends ... as they did she caught a glimpse of another group of friends.
+As we walked into the restaurant Dillon suggested seating in the banquet room.
+Turning to walk to the room, I kept my eyes on Rebecca.
+She spied some friends sitting at one of the tables.
+Rebecca pointed and said, "David, look who's here."
+As they were talking to their friends she caught a glimpse of another group of friends.
 "Oh my goodness," she whispered, "Look who else is here."

 Today Rebecca and Dillon are married.
 They are a very strong and capable couple.
 Rebecca's creative soul covers and blesses her family, house and everything she touches.
 Dillon's strong presence and love for his family is unshakable.

-He is Rebecca's Rock ... and to me ... he will forever be a type of hero sent by God in answer to my prayer.
+He is Rebecca's Rock, and to me, he will forever be a type of hero sent by God in answer to my prayer.